matheuscvp/matheuscvp/README.md

 # Hi there 👋, I am Matheus Pinheiro

 ## 📖 About Me
-I'm a Software Engineering student and I want to be a DevOps and Software Developer.
+Hello there!
+I am Matheus Calixto Vaz Pinheiro.<br>
+I am a Software Engineer student and I am looking for opportunities to grow profissionally and personally.
+My best qualities are generosity, leadership, perseverance, communication and proactiveness.
+My hobbies are playing Basketball, Volleyball, Games and Music.
+I want to be a Full Stack Developer and DevOps because I want to learn about technology as much as possible, so I can choose the area I like the most.

 ## Works:
 * Hortum app, [Documentation](https://fga-eps-mds.github.io/2020.2-Hortum/), [Backend](https://github.com/fga-eps-mds/2020.2-Hortum) and [Frontend](https://github.com/fga-eps-mds/2020.2-Hortum-Mobile).